 As our appointments continued with our midwife we became so much more comfortable.
 I loved how it felt like we were talking to a friend.
 She was invested in us and was so easy to talk to.
 My husband and I never felt rushed and he even told me he felt much more comfortable with the midwives.

-After birth, a midwife came to our home to check in with us, she was actually the one who was at the hospital when I initially went in with contractions.
+After birth, a midwife came to our home to check in with us.
+It was actually the Midwife who was at the hospital when I initially went in with contractions.
 She was not the one to deliver though as the shifts had changed.
 The midwives took great care of myself and Peyton for the next six weeks after delivery.
-They helped us through his weight gain issues, even though we felt defeated I know they were doing their job and had his health obviously at the forefront.
+They helped us through his weight gain issues.
+Even though we felt defeated I know they were doing their job and had his health obviously at the forefront.

 When I had my final discharge appointment, I honestly felt sad.
 I would no longer be coming back to this clinic.
-To this safe place and people we got to know so well.
-Unlike doctors, you will never see your midwife again once those six weeks post delivery.
+To this safe place and people, we got to know so well.
+Unlike doctors, you will never see your midwife again once those six weeks post-delivery.
 Like I said before, they are just for pregnancy and postnatal.
-I wish that in a way they did paediatrics in some sort of form.
-Who know’s, maybe in the future.
+I wish that in a way they did pediatrics in some sort of form.
+Who knows, maybe in the future.

 I hope that in whatever choice you make you are thoroughly pleased.
-Once little man has been delivered I will touch base again on the remainder of our journey.
-Stay tuned to hear about our doula!
+Stay tuned to hear about the doula!